uvicmakerlab/LongNowOfUlysses/English507/ThoughtPiece/thoughtPiecePrompt.md

 * What kinds of work (or actual works with which you are familiar) could be included in these cabinets?

-* Given that this part of the exhibit appears rather open to interpretation, how can we take advantage of this flexibility / opportunity?
+* Given that this part of this exhibit appears rather open to interpretation, how can we take advantage of this flexibility / opportunity?

 ## QUESTIONS?
 ANXIETIES?
 CONCERNS?
 QUIBBLES?